pydevtools.com blog

 Effective Python Developer Tooling in December 2024

 I have been writing Python for 14 years next month.
 When I started, people were still using easy_install to install egg-based packages for Python 2.7 and nobody had heard about Conda yet, much less uv.
-Needless to say, the Python tool ecosystem has changed and developed since.
-Many people are rightfully confused by the fragmentation in the ecosystem; at the same time, we unequivocally have better tooling for Python today than we’ve ever had before.
+The Python tool ecosystem has changed since.
+Many people are confused by the fragmentation in the ecosystem, but we have better tooling for Python today than we’ve ever had before.
+A friend recently invited me to give a talk to his team about Python tooling.
+In the presentation, I shared some principles of Python tooling and developer efficiency, some anti-patterns I’ve observed, recommended practices, and an opinionated list of tools I like in December 2024.
+What follows is a summary of that talk.

 Read more →